Ladyhabz1/react-hooks-webpack-and-react/README.md

 ## Introduction

-In this lesson, we'll unpack what **webpack** brings to the table when developing React applications.
+This lesson, we'll unpack what **webpack** brings to the table when developing React applications.

 ## The Problem